gi8lino/k8s-gitops/apps/cloudflare/README.md

 ## Grafana dashboard

-Add `dashboards/Cloudflare-Firewall-Events.json` to grafana for a nice dashboard
+Add `dashboards/Cloudflare-Firewall-Events.json` to grafana for a nice dashboard.

+__Attention__
+the datasource must have the name "cloudflare"!

 ## load old Cloudflare data